Privacy Notice

 Who we are?

-The IMA is an independent body that makes sure the rights of EU and EEA EFTA citizens living in the UK and Gibraltar are upheld following the departure of the UK from the EU.
+The IMA is an independent, non-departmental public body set up to monitor and protect the rights of EU and EEA EFTA citizens and their family members in the UK, as set out in Part 2 of the Withdrawal Agreement and the EEA EFTA Agreement.
 Our statutory functions are set out in the European Union (Withdrawal Agreement) Act 2020 and include powers to receive complaints, conduct inquiries and to take legal action.

 What information do we process?